reTHINK-project/dev-runtime-nodejs/README.md

  - Node.js child process (simultaneously is a parent process of ``ContextServiceProvider sandbox``) used as an isolated sandbox to load  the Hyperty runtime
  - Instantites ``SandboxApp`` proxy to Context App Sandbox in main app
  - Instantiates ``SandboxWorker`` to load  Context Service Provider as sandbox for ProtoStub.
- - Handels communication between internal/external components
+ - Handles communication between internal/external components
  - All Communications from/to the ``core`` is routed through The Message Bus

 #####``Context Service Provider (SandboxWorker) `` :